dirtyvagabond/clustrz/README.md

 	> (def mynode {:host "some_hostname1",
 	               :user "some_user",
 	               :jmx {:port 8021, :user "monitorRole", :pwd "sequestastronomy"}}

+(This assumes you have a Java process running at some_hostname1, configured to support JMX on port 8021 with a password of "sequestastronomy".
+This must be done at process start time -- see Java's JMX docs for more details.)

 Now let's see what mbeans are available at our remote process: